“You’re crazy. That’s not what happened.”

 What is gaslighting?

-A term taken from the 1938 British play “Gas Light,” gaslighting is an actual and serious form of psychological abuse.
-It is a psychological manipulation tactic someone uses to make others doubt their memories, perceptions and judgments.
+A term taken from the 1938 play “Gas Light,” gaslighting is an actual and serious form of psychological abuse.
+It is a psychological manipulation tactic someone uses to make others doubt their memories, perception of reality and judgments.

 While you might think this form of abuse is easy to identify, done well, you might not even realize it is happening until suddenly you start to wonder if you’re going crazy.